ChadAMiller/courseracrypto/README.md

 ### HexMessage

 This is a class to make it easier to convert between strings and hex representation of strings and things that can be xor'ed together.
-Right now it assumes all strings are UTF-8 because this is a quick thing I banged out in a hurry, but I could be persuaded to fix it.
+Right now it assumes all strings are UTF-8 because this is a quick thing I banged out in a hurry; I may fix it later.

 I wrote it for Python 3, and Unicode is one place where Python isn't backward-compatible *at all*.
-If you're using Python 2 you might find inspiration but you'd also have to almost rewrite the thing.
-If you do, please give me a pull request and I'll add it.
+If you're using Python 2 you might find inspiration here but you'd also have to almost rewrite the thing.
+If you do, please give me a pull request (as `hexmessage_2.py`) and I'll add it.

 #### Usage